redhataccess/jwt-redhat/README.md

 declare global {
     interface Window {
-        Jwt: any;
+        sessionjs: any;
     }
 }
-window.Jwt = Jwt; // this is optional if you want to invoke the same instance elsewhere const JwtOptions: Partial<IKeycloakOptions> = {
+window.sessionjs = Jwt; // this is optional if you want to invoke the same instance elsewhere const keycloakOptions: Partial<IKeycloakOptions> = {
     clientId: 'unifiedui'
 }

-if(window.Jwt) Jwt.init(JwtOptions); // validate session and start the refresh timer
+Jwt.init(keycloakOptions); // validate session and start the refresh timer

 // once the session has initialized, ask session.js some questions Jwt.onInit(async function () {